jackyccl/Image-Classifier-using-CNNs/README.md

 The Convolutional Neural Netwrok is currently the state of the art for detecting what an image is or what is contained in the image.

-The basic CNN structure is as follows: Convolution -> Pooling -> Convolution -> Pooling -> Fully Connected Layer -> Output *Convolution - take the original data and creating feature maps from it *Pooling - down sampling, most often in the form of "max-pooling", where we select a region and then take the maximum value in that region, and that becomes the new value for the entire region.
+The basic CNN structure is as follows: Convolution -> Pooling -> Convolution -> Pooling -> Fully Connected Layer -> Output ..* Convolution - take the original data and creating feature maps from it ..* Pooling - down sampling, most often in the form of "max-pooling", where we select a region and then take the maximum value in that region, and that becomes the new value for the entire region.
-*Fully connected layers - typical nueral networkds, where all nodes are "fully connected".
+..* Fully connected layers - typical nueral networkds, where all nodes are "fully connected".
 The convolutional layers are not fully connected like a traditional neural network.